 Rhys Larsen prides himself on providing reliable, cost effective and commercial advice to individuals, corporate entities and local governments across Queensland.

-Rhys commenced at WGC in 2016, practising in the areas of commercial conveyancing, multi-purpose leasing, business acquisitions and disposals, franchising, corporate governance, business succession planning and interpreting, and implementing development applications and approvals.
+Rhys’ practice includes commercial conveyancing, multi-purpose leasing, business acquisitions and disposals, franchising, corporate governance, business succession planning and interpreting and implementing development applications and approvals.

-Alongside Director Graham Dutton, Rhys has a particular interest in complex transactional and leasing matters, where he strives to provide pragmatic solutions for his clients’ varied and often sophisticated ventures with a specific focus on pro-actively addressing risks.
+Alongside co-Director Graham Dutton and Michael Huelin, Rhys has a particular interest in complex transactional and leasing matters and strives to provide pragmatic solutions for his clients in their varied and often sophisticated ventures with a specific focus on addressing risks and issues pro-actively, not reactively.

-Outside work, Rhys enjoys staying active, fishing (but rarely catching), maintaining a love/hate relationship with sport and, most importantly, spending time with family and friends.
+Outside of work Rhys enjoys, staying active, fishing (but rarely catching) and, most importantly, spending time with family and friends.